jpegleg/k3s-dragon-eggs/README.md

 Microk8s is easier to add control plane nodes to the cluster, but both microk8s and k3s are easy relative to most implementations that are any good.

-More "demo" type impelementations like Kind and Minikube are not very good at doing real network things, so I avoid them in general.
-Microk8s and k3s can run on small systems and still do many great networking tasks.
+More "demo" type implementations like Kind and Minikube are not very good at doing real network things, so I avoid them in general.
+Microk8s and k3s can run on small systems and still can do many great (accurate and flexible) networking tasks.

 #### Rambling about calico